Face the Future Foundation’s Associate Board Annual Derby Party Raises Over $30,000

 Associate Board President Johara Farhadieh, congratulated event co-chairs, Ali Tierney and George Dorhmann and recognized Sean Eshaghy, the board founder, along with other honorees, Linsey Payne, Ryan and Vicki Conner, Shelly Perkowski and Maury Vanden Eykel.
 Each honoree was given a red cap, a nod to the Face the Future Foundation logo which features a child soaring into a bright future with their red cap floating behind.
 Winners of the Best Hat and Best Dressed were Khadija El-Harazin and Taylor Bass.

 Over $30,000 was raised through the event ticket sales, raffle and silent auction.
 Proceeds benefit the Face the Future Foundation which supports the work of The Craniofacial Center at the University of Illinois Medical Center at Chicago.
-The Center is dedicated to the care and treatment of children born with cleft lip, palate and other craniofacial anomalies and to expanding healthcare access to underserved children, in the Chicago area, who suffer from craniofacial conditions.
+The Center is dedicated to the care and treatment of children born with cleft lip, palate and other craniofacial differences and to expanding healthcare access to underserved children, in the Chicago area, who suffer from craniofacial conditions.
 No child is turned away on the basis of ability to pay and more than 5,000 Chicago-area kids are helped annually.

 The premium sponsors for this year’s event included William Blair; The Kirschner Family; The Perkowski Family; and Sidley Austin.
 Bredemann Dealership, Andrea Biel-Cohen, Utz&Lattan and Woodford Reserve were also sponsors.